 Garden designer and BBC Bake off finalist Jane Beedle re-designed her garden.
 There was an old concrete terrace which had to come up.
 So she re-used old concrete pavers in her garden, by breaking them up and putting them in gabions.

-These are wire cages full of stones or rocks.
-They used to be used for sea defences but have recently become fashionable in gardens.
-Gabions make a great home for wildlife and they look stylish.
+Gabions are wire cages full of stones or rocks.
+They’re used for sea defences but have recently become fashionable in gardens.
+Gabions make a great home for wildlife.
+And they look stylish.

 Or save money by upcycling what’s there